FND/declepticon/README.md

   }
   ```

-  The right-hand is typically a function which is passed the original data
+  The right-hand side consists of a transformer.
+This is typically a function
-  object and the context object passed to the `transform` function (if any).
-It
+  which is passed the original data object and the context object passed to the
-  returns the desired value (e.g. converting the original value into a number)
+  `transform` function (if any).
+It returns either the desired value (e.g.
+  converting the original value into a number) or `skipSlot` to conditionally
-  or `skipSlot` to conditionally omit that slot.
+  omit that slot.

   As a shortcut, `true` can be used to copy over the corresponding original
   value.
 If a string is used, the respective field's value is copied over